WathikAhmed/python-image-processing/README.md

 Once cloning and opening the repo, create a new folder and call it "source".
 This is where you place images into.
 Use images from [here](https://github.com/WathikAhmed/GAN-images)

+If converting image types, create a new folder and call it "convert".
+This is where you place images into.

 ### main.py
 Runs all image cropping and processing, and outputs to "./Final".